wowa-q/dj-todo/doc/django/app.md

 Is representation of the data base of the web site.
 Each class will be transformed into database tables.

+A models represents a table in the data base.

 ### model shell operations